tiprankstipranks

 The markets in which we operate are highly competitive, both within North America and internationally, and increased competition based on a number of factors could cause our profitability and/or gross margins to decline.

 Our brands face intense competition from other accessories, footwear and apparel producers and retailers, including, primarily European and American international luxury brands.
 In addition, we face competition through third-party distribution channels that sell our merchandise, such as e-commerce, department stores and specialty stores.
-Competition is based on a number of factors, including, without limitation, the following: - anticipating and responding to changing consumer demands in a timely manner;- establishing and maintaining favorable brand name recognition;- determining and maintaining product quality;- retaining key employees;- maintaining and growing market share;- developing quality and differentiated products that appeal to consumers;- establishing and maintaining acceptable relationships with retail customers;- pricing products appropriately;- providing appropriate service and support to retailers;- optimizing retail and supply chain capabilities;- determining size and location of retail and department store selling space; and - protecting intellectual property.
+Competition is based on a number of factors, including, without limitation, the following: - anticipating and responding to changing consumer demands in a timely manner;- establishing and maintaining favorable brand name recognition;- determining and maintaining product quality;- retaining key employees;- maintaining and growing market share;- developing quality and differentiated products that appeal to consumers;- establishing and maintaining acceptable relationships with retail customers;- pricing products appropriately;- providing appropriate service and support to retailers;- optimizing retail and supply chain capabilities;- determining the size and location of retail and department store selling space; and - protecting intellectual property.
 In addition, some of our competitors may be significantly larger and more diversified than us and may have significantly greater financial, technological, manufacturing, sales, marketing and distribution resources than we do.
-Their capabilities in these areas may enable them to better withstand periodic downturns in the accessories, footwear and apparel industries (including as a result of recent inflationary pressures and other macroeconomic factors), compete more effectively on the basis of price and production and more quickly develop new products.
+Their capabilities in these areas may enable them to better withstand periodic downturns in the accessories, footwear and apparel industries (including as a result of recent inflationary pressures and other macroeconomic factors), compete more effectively on the basis of price and production and develop new products more quickly.
 The general availability of manufacturing contractors and agents also allows new entrants easy access to the markets in which we compete, which may increase the number of our competitors and adversely affect our competitive position and our business.
 Any increased competition, or our failure to adequately address any of these competitive factors, could result in reduced revenues, which could adversely affect our business, results of operations and financial condition.
 Competition, along with other factors such as consolidation, changes in consumer spending patterns and a highly promotional retail selling environment, could also result in significant pricing pressure.
 These factors may cause us to reduce our sales prices to our wholesale customers and retail consumers, which could cause our gross margins to decline if we are unable to appropriately manage inventory levels and/or otherwise offset price reductions with comparable reductions in our operating costs.
 If our sales prices decline and we fail to sufficiently reduce our product costs or operating expenses, our profitability may decline, which could have a material adverse effect on our business, results of operations and financial condition.

-Demand2 | 4.7%
+Demand2 | 4.8%

 Demand - Risk 1